troglobit/watchdogd/CONTRIBUTING.md

 exhaustion on the part of the maintainer(s).

-If you are unsure of what to do, or how to implement an idea or bugfix, open an issue with `"[RFC: Unsure if this is a bug ... ?"`, or similar, so we can discuss it.
+If you are unsure of what to do, or how to implement an idea or bugfix, open an issue with `"RFC: Unsure if this is a bug ... ?"`, or similar, so we can discuss it.
 Talking about the code first is the best way to get started before submitting a pull request.